-(4) Archaeologists are still deliberating the ways gesture, language, music, tool making and symbolic storage interacted and mutually influenced each other to yield the essentials of emerging modern humanity96.
-The matrix that unifies these phenomena is wide ranging sociality, manifested in the existence of diverse cultural mores, portable media and instruments, and networks of information exchange and learning.

-(5) Over the centuries and millennia a wide variety of types of external information media and instruments of representation and symbolism have been adopted.
-Examples have included (in alphabetical order): antler, bamboo and clay, through papyrus, parchment and plaster, to stone, vellum and wooden tablet97.
-All have been used to code anthropic information: some monumental, some portable.

-(6) With the passage of time the fundamentals of the expressive hand, information storage media and information networks have yielded profound social changes98.
-A major transition - merging the prehistoric into the truly historic - was the origin of written communication: the birth of written documents, of scripted recording of oral traditions after eons of oral inheritance and replication, and the building and transfer of accumulated information and knowledge from one generation to the next.

-(7) But there is another deep effect much less often expressed: the gradual emancipation of individuals through history occurring with local and temporary setbacks and re-beginnings.
-It is an unending, inconsistently directed and unsteady process but seemingly inevitable - the striving of emancipation through the evolving power of writing, printing and network communication.

-(8) Throughout much of history complex, beautiful and elaborate writing has been the prerogative of scribal specialists serving the elite and pre-eminent.
-Even the more informal everyday accounting of daily life - represented by the writing of notes of loans, debts, receipts, taxes and lists as well as occasional news and greetings and tokens of remembrance from distant places - would have been done more in the context of the lives of the well-to-do than the poorest of individuals.

-(9) Yet, in any event, with regard to the more informal and personal writing, little has survived from ancient and early medieval times that speaks directly and comprehensively of everyday life; and even in the case of the most powerful people sources with convincing first hand details of the personal activities, thoughts and feelings of individuals - their private voices - are few and far between.
+- (4) Archaeologists are still deliberating the ways gesture, language, music, tool making and symbolic storage interacted and mutually influenced each other to yield the essentials of emerging modern humanity.
+The matrix that unifies these phenomena is wide ranging sociality, manifested in the existence of diverse cultural mores, portable media and instruments, and networks of information exchange and learning. - (5) Over the centuries and millennia a wide variety of types of external information media and instruments of representation and symbolism have been adopted.
+Examples have included (in alphabetical order): antler, bamboo and clay, through papyrus, parchment and plaster, to stone, vellum and wooden tablet.
+All have been used to code anthropic information: some monumental, some portable. - (6) With the passage of time the fundamentals of the expressive hand, information storage media and information networks have yielded profound social changes.
+A major transition merging the prehistoric into the truly historic was the origin of written communication: the birth of written documents, of scripted recording of oral traditions after eons of oral inheritance and replication, and the building and transfer of accumulated information and knowledge from one generation to the next. - (7) But there is another deep effect much less often expressed: the gradual emancipation of individuals through history occurring with local and temporary setbacks and re-beginnings.
+It is an unending, inconsistently directed and unsteady process but seemingly inevitable the striving of emancipation through the evolving power of writing, printing and network communication. - (8) Throughout much of history complex, beautiful and elaborate writing has been the prerogative of scribal specialists serving the elite and pre-eminent.
+Even the more informal everyday accounting of daily life represented by the writing of notes of loans, debts, receipts, taxes and lists as well as occasional news and greetings and tokens of remembrance from distant places would have been done more in the context of the lives of the well-to-do than the poorest of individuals. - (9) Yet, in any event, with regard to the more informal and personal writing, little has survived from ancient and early medieval times that speaks directly and comprehensively of everyday life; and even in the case of the most powerful people sources with convincing first hand details of the personal activities, thoughts and feelings of individuals their private voices are few and far between. - (10) With exhaustive scholarship and a little bit of luck it has been possible to obtain glimpses

-96 N. J. Conard, M. Malina and S. C. Münzel (2009) New flutes document the earliest musical tradition in southwestern Germany.
-Nature 460: 737-740; M. C. Corballis (2009) Language as gesture, Human Movement Science 28: 556-565
+&lt;sup>98 N. J. Conard, M. Malina and S. C. Münzel (2009) New flutes document the earliest musical tradition in southwestern Germany.
+Nature 460: 737-740; M. C. Corballis (2009) Language as gesture, Human Movement Science 28: 556-565 of everyday life and language that are profoundly evocative.
+Examples range from: (i) letters from the frontier on wooden leaves at the Roman fort of Vindolanda near Hadrian's wall; (ii) domestic scenes in the margins of the Lutrell Psalter; (iii) naturalistic Flemish illuminations of Simon Bening showing local people engaged in daily tasks; (iv) surviving phrases of apparently genuine colloquial dialogue of Old English in the 11th century versions of Apollonius of Tyre; and (v) the incomparable collection of letters from several generations of the Paston family of Norfolk during the 15th century.
+Beyond Europe there are treasures of daily life from Mesopotamia to Dunhuang.
+But these are exceptional.

-97 A.-M. Christin, editor (2002) A history of writing from hieroglyph to multimedia (originally published in French, 2001), Flammarion, Paris; M. P. Brown (1998) The British Library guide to writing and scripts.
+&lt;sup>99 A.-M. Christin, editor (2002) A history of writing from hieroglyph to multimedia (originally published in French, 2001), Flammarion, Paris; M. P. Brown (1998) The British Library guide to writing and scripts.
 History and techniques, The British Library, London